Welcome to the Friends of Historic Dilston website

-Our organisation Friends of Historic Dilston (FoHD) was founded on 24 February 2007 to promote interest in the HISTORIC DILSTON site and generally protect and preserve the character and amenities of Dilston Castle and Chapel as buildings of historic and architectural significance.
-At the time of the launch HISTORIC DILSTON was under the management of North Pennines Heritage Trust, and the Friends assisted the Trust in the running of events and with the maintenance of the site.
+Our organisation Friends of Historic Dilston (FoHD)was founded on 24 February 2007; a principle objective being to protect and preserve the character and amenities of Dilston Castle and Chapel as buildings of historic and architectural significance and the grounds in which they stand.
+At the time of the launch HISTORIC DILSTON was under the management of lease-holders North Pennines Heritage Trust, and the Friends assisted the Trust in the running of promotional events and with the maintenance of the site.

 HISTORIC DILSTON 2003-2011

 HISTORIC DILSTON was established in 2003 when Dilston Castle and Chapel opened to the public following the completion of Phase1 of an ongoing restoration and conservation programme carried out by North Pennines Heritage Trust.
 The focus of the first phase of work was the stabilisation of the castle and restoration work to the chapel which resulted in the two Grade 1 scheduled ancient monuments being removed from English Heritage’s Register of Buildings at Risk.